Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 share real time information with clients through a bidirectional channel.
 In order to interchange messages with a browser an :doc:`Open API <Open_API_Specification>` client, like the one implemented by the HTML5 SDK, has to be used.
+These messages follows a signaling protocol based on '''''JSON-RPC'''''.
 Messages can be interchanged between the *service handler* and the client while the *content session* is active.
 Method ``publisEvent()`` is used for this purpose.
 This capability is quite useful combined with